seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 **DAUGHTER**
 Yonder's the sea, and there's a ship.
 How't tumbles!
 And there's a rock lies watching under water;
-Now, now, it beats upon it—now, now, now!
+Now, now, it beats upon it--now, now, now!
 There's a leak sprung, a sound one.
 How they cry!
 Open her before the wind!
 You'll lose all else.
 Up with a course or two, and tack about, boys!